Kernel Patch Protection

 Kernel Patch Protection (KPP), informally known as PatchGuard, is a feature of 64-bit (x64) editions of Microsoft Windows that prevents patching the kernel.
-It was first introduced in 2005 with the x64 editions of Windows XP and Windows Server 2003 Service Pack 1.
+It was first introduced in 2005 with the x64 editions of Windows Vista and Windows Server 2003 Service Pack 1.

 "Patching the kernel" refers to unsupported modification of the central component or kernel of the Windows operating system.
 Such modification has never been supported by Microsoft because, according to Microsoft, it can greatly reduce system security, reliability, and performance.
 Although Microsoft does not recommend it, it is possible to patch the kernel on x86 editions of Windows; however, with the x64 editions of Windows, Microsoft chose to implement additional protection and technical barriers to kernel patching.

 Since patching the kernel is possible in 32-bit (x86) editions of Windows, several antivirus software developers use kernel patching to implement antivirus and other security services.
 These techniques will not work on computers running x64 editions of Windows.
-Because of this, Kernel Patch Protection resulted in antivirus makers having to redesign their software without using kernel patching techniques.
+Because of this, Kernel Patch Protection resulted in antivirus makers having to redesign their software to not use kernel patching techniques.

 However, because of the design of the Windows kernel, Kernel Patch Protection cannot completely prevent kernel patching.
 This has led to criticism that since KPP is an imperfect defense, the problems caused to antivirus vendors outweigh the benefits because authors of malicious software will simply find ways around its defenses.
 Nevertheless, Kernel Patch Protection can still prevent problems of system stability, reliability, and performance caused by legitimate software patching the kernel in unsupported ways.

 Technical overview

 The Windows kernel is designed so that device drivers have the same privilege level as the kernel itself.
 Device drivers are expected to not modify or patch core system structures within the kernel.
-However in x86 editions of Windows, Windows does not enforce this expectation.
+However, in x86 editions of Windows, Windows does not enforce this expectation.
 As a result, some x86 software, notably certain security and antivirus programs, were designed to perform needed tasks through loading drivers that modify core kernel structures.

 In x64 editions of Windows, Microsoft began to enforce restrictions on what structures drivers can and cannot modify.
 Kernel Patch Protection is the technology that enforces these restrictions.
 It works by periodically checking to make sure that protected system structures in the kernel have not been modified.
 If a modification is detected, then Windows will initiate a bug check and shut down the system, with a blue screen and/or reboot.
 The corresponding bugcheck number is 0x109, the bugcheck code is CRITICAL_STRUCTURE_CORRUPTION.